deepsense-ai/seahorse/docs/doperations/evaluate_regression.rst

 Params
 ------

-1. ``targetColumn: SingleColumnSelection`` - Column with expected values.
+1. ``target column: SingleColumnSelection`` - Column with expected values.
    Column has to have numeric type.
-2. ``predictionColumn: SingleColumnSelection`` - Column with prediction.
+2. ``prediction column: SingleColumnSelection`` - Column with prediction.
    Column has to have numeric type.